Car insurance rates can vary based on several factors. Learn how to get cheap full coverage auto insurance in your state, even for high-risk drivers.

 Accidents and tickets on your driving record could increase the cost of full coverage car insurance in your state, reducing your chances of getting cheap auto insurance rates.
 When comparing the average annual premium for full coverage insurance with 50/100/50 liability limits and comprehensive and collision coverage, the cost increase with a ticket is $759 per year.

-Using the same 50 companies across the U.S., we were able to find the two lowest-cost companies offering 50/100/50 liability limits with comprehensive and collision coverage with one ticket.
-USAA came in as the lowest-cost company for these coverages, costing an average of $939 per year.
+For drivers with a ticket who want 50/100/50 liability limit coverage with comprehensive and collision coverage, USAA came in as the lowest-cost company for these coverages, costing an average of $939 per year.
 This is $122 more expensive per year than not having a ticket.
-GEICO was the next cheapest, with an annual rate of $1,265, which is $324 higher than their average rate with a clean driving record.
+However, USAA is only available to military members, veterans and their families, so GEICO may be the most affordable choice for most drivers.
+GEICO has an average annual rate of $1,265 for drivers with a ticket, which is $324 higher than their average rate with a clean driving record.

 If you are involved in an accident, it could affect your chances of getting cheap full coverage car insurance rates.
 While not all accidents and claims will raise your rates, you should expect rates to adjust if you are involved in an accident.
 When comparing rates for the same 50 companies using 50/100/50 liability limits, comprehensive and collision coverage, the average rate increase is $1,130 more per year.